Nassim-H/airports/README.md

 ## What feature we can add to the website

-There is a thing I haven't done yet
+There is a thing I haven't done yet is to propose airports in a city and give the choice to the visitor to select one.
+Like New York or Paris where there are at least 2 airports.
+It's a feature that can be good to know the count of airport by city for example too.